MichiganDataScienceTeam/2019-Drug-Reviews/README.md

 ----------------

 If you add packages locally for your work, add them to the requirements.txt file.
+First, make sure you're in the drugreviews environment, so you don't remove existing dependencies that we want to keep!

-1. Save all the package names from your current environment
+1. Save all the package names from your current environment.
 ```
 pip freeze > requirements.txt
 ```